 The Canol Heritage Trail in the Northwest Territories offer some of the best tundra trekking you'll find—plus spectacular mountains, rolling grasslands and mama-grizzly sightings.
 In this opXpedition, we head up for a four-week expedition to explore it all.

-By Ryan Murdock, Photos by Colin O'Connor/Outpost
+Photos by Colin O'Connor/Outpost

 “Weather’s changing fast—I want to fly you boys in tonight.”

 Photojournalist Colin O’Connor and I had barely touched down in Norman Wells, N.W.T., when a concerned Stan Simpson, owner of Ram Head Outfitters, rushed over to greet us with this news.
 It didn’t get any better.
 “Can you be ready in a couple hours?
 If we don’t go now you could be stuck here for days.”
 I thought Colin and I would have the evening to purchase last-minute supplies, double-check the equipment that would be our lifeline, and send a final message home before heading to the Canol Heritage Trail.
 Robbed of time, we rushed to pack the three crucial food caches that Stan, a virtuoso bush pilot, would later drop at strategic points along our route through the remote northern wilderness.
 Any mistakes and we could end up hungry, cold—or worse.